adoptium/temurin-build/docs/README.md

 --build-variant <variant_name>
 specify a OpenJDK build variant, e.g. openj9.
-For reference, the default variant is hotspot(needs no specification).
+For reference, the default variant is hotspotand does not need to be specified.

 -c, --clean-docker-build
 removes the existing docker container and persistent volume before starting